-In very rare cases students registered with DS may apply for alternative forms of assessment.
+In very rare cases, students registered with DS may apply for alternative forms of assessment.
 This application needs to be made to the Disability Advisor who will then refer it to the Psychology Director of Education for a decision.
 This application needs to be made 8 weeks in advance of the assessment affected.
 Requests made after this deadline may mean that the assessment is deferred until the next available opportunity.
 Students registered with Disability Services and who have 'Flexibility with Deadlines' as part of their reasonable adjustments agreement may submit written coursework up to 14 days after the stated deadline for coursework assigned during term time.
 If this flexibility is used, we will endeavour to provide the mark and feedback as soon as possible, but there may be an associated delay in returning marks and feedback for such submissions.
 Under no circumstances can coursework be submitted for assessment after this 14-day extension.
-Alternative assessments that are provided over the Summer months for submission in August do not have flexible deadlines because of the extra time provided to complete them.
+Alternative assessments that are provided over the summer months for submission in August.
+Alternative assessments submitted during the August resit period do not have flexible deadlines because of the extra time provided to complete them.

-If you have any questions about disability or pastoral care within the School, please do get in touch with Dr. Storey email: disability.office@qub.ac.uk www.qub.ac.uk/directorates/sgc/disability
+If you have any questions about disability or pastoral care within the School, please do get in touch with Dr. Fosker.